How to Use the 50/30/20 Rule for Effective Budgeting?

 Q. How often should I review my 50/30/20 budget?

-• It’s a good idea to review your budget every few months or whenever there’s a significant change in your financial situation, such as a new job, raise, or unexpected expenses.
-Regular reviews ensure that your budget aligns with your current financial goals and needs.
+• It’s a good discipline to review your budget periodically, every few months or whenever your situation has changed significantly, such as starting a new job, receiving a raise, or experiencing unexpected expenses.
+Otherwise, it makes sure your budget keeps pace with your needs and goals.

 Q. What if I want to save more than 20% of my income?